leothelocust/website/README.md

 ## Instructions

-1. Create your html file and put it in `/posts`
+1. Create your Markdown file and put it in `/posts`
 2. Then create the meta file for it of the same name but using the ext `.json`.
 This file should look like:

         {